junxit/us-congress-bills-119/metadata.md

 - 2025-01-28 — Introduced in House
 - 2025-01-28 — Referred to the House Committee on Homeland Security.
 - 2025-01-28 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2025-04-09 — Committee Consideration and Mark-up Session Held
+- 2025-04-09 — Ordered to be Reported by Voice Vote.
+- 2025-04-09 — Subcommittee on Transportation and Maritime Security Discharged
+- 2025-07-10 — Placed on the Union Calendar, Calendar No. 161.
+- 2025-07-10 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-197.
+- 2025-07-10 — Reported by the Committee on Homeland Security.
+H. Rept.
+119-197.